-A show cause hearing under this section is not a prerequisite to the assessment of a civil penalty under section 8.2 nor is any action or inaction taken by the County Manager under this section subject to an administrative appeal under Section 10.
+A show cause hearing under this section is not a prerequisite to the assessment of a civil penalty under Article 8, Section 2. nor is any action or inaction taken by the County Manager under this section subject to an administrative appeal under Article 10.